White House: Serious risk of nationwide abortion ban after McConnell floats the idea

 "We are a country that promotes democracy and we certainly allow for peaceful protest in a range of places in the county.
 None of it should violate the law.
 No one is suggesting that, and it should never resort to violence, to threats, to intimidation in any way, shape, or form," Psaki said.

-Prior to this weekend's protests, Democratic Sen. Chris Coons of Delaware and Republican Sen. John Cornyn of Texas introduced legislation that would "allow the Supreme Court of the United States Police to provide the families of Supreme Court Justices with around-the-clock security protection."
+Just before adjourning on Monday, the Senate passed by unanimous consent legislation that would "allow the Supreme Court of the United States Police to provide the families of Supreme Court Justices with around-the-clock security protection."
+The bill was introduced by Democratic Sen. Chris Coons of Delaware and Republican Sen. John Cornyn of Texas.

 This Saturday, another wave of pro-abortion rights protests are expected for a "Band Off Our Bodies" day of action, organized by Planned Parenthood organizations, Women's March and other groups.